Inshu traditional Japanese paper Inshu washi

 - 4. Beating

-Beating further breaks down the fiber tissues which were once hard and joined together.
+Beating further breaks down the once joined together fiber tissues.
 This thorough softening encourages the pulpwood fibers to more easily entwine with each other during papermaking, which will affect the strength and durability of the final product.
-Fibers subject to a low level of beating will make paper with a rough texture and a low density.
+Fibers subject to a low level of beating will make paper with a rough texture and low density.
 Nowadays, beating is done by hand or a machine.
-At this stage in the process dyes or tints maybe added.

 - 5. Papermaking

-Although all the earlier preparation is crucial to Inshu Washi paper making, at the processes’ heart are found the sukibune watertank, and a sieve-like tool, the sugeta.
-Once again impurities are removed from the beaten pulp and the right degree of stickiness is achieved by adding a gelatinous mucus made from the roots of sunset hibiscus.
+Although all the earlier preparation is crucial to Inshu papermaking, at the heart of this process is the sukibune water tank, and a sieve-like tool, the sugeta.
+Impurities are removed from the beaten pulp and the right degree of stickiness is achieved by adding a gelatinous mucus made from the roots of a sunset hibiscus plant.

-The sukibune is filled with water, the pulp and mix added and stirred.
-The sugeta sieve is used to scoop up a wash of fibers and gently agitated to help them entwine and settle into a uniform thickness.
-This process is called sukinagashi and Inshu Washi is characterized by the endless repeating of these simple but highly skilled movements to gather the right size piles of fibers to ensure the desired thickness and texture.
+The water tank is filled with water and pulp, and then stirred.
+The sieve is used to scoop up fibers and gently agitate them to help them entwine and settle into a uniform thickness.
+This process is called sukinagashi.
+Inshu washi is characterized by the endless repeating of these simple but highly skilled movements to ensure the desired thickness and texture.

 - 6. Dehydration

-The wet paper is left to dry, so as not to lose their shape, and several hundred sheets are piled up and a very gradual pressure applied.
+The wet paper is left to dry, so as not to lose their shape.
+Several hundred sheets are piled up and pressure is applied gradually.

 - 7. Drying

-After compression, each sheet is carefully peel off, and stuck upon a board using a wide brush to remove any wrinkles, and left to dry in the sun or a drying room.
+After compression, each sheet is carefully peeled off, stuck upon a board using a wide brush to remove any wrinkles, and left to dry in the sun or a drying room.

-- 8. Cutting Each sheet is checked for holes and flaws and then cut to standard sizes according to purpose, such as drawing or writing; this is often done by machine but the traditional hand cutting method, tedachi involves the simplest set of tools; a knife, a cutting board, a ruler and a good hand and eye.
+Each sheet is checked for holes and flaws and then cut to standard sizes according to purpose, such as drawing or writing.
+This is often done by machine but the traditional hand cutting method, involves the simplest set of tools; a knife, a cutting board, a ruler and lots of ability.